Academy-Soft-Intellect/Linux-Course/11.Logging/info.md

 **Logging in Linux**

   * Direct logging, services write to specific log files (Samba, Apache)

   * rsyslogd => service for managing centralized log files.
-Write the messages in different files in **/var/log/messages**
+Write the messages in different files in **/var/log/**

+  * /var/log/messages => generic rsyslog folder. /var/log/secure => security and authentication-related messages. /var/log/cron => periodically executed tasks. /var/log/boot.log => system startup.

-  * journald => with the introduction of systemd, the journald log service has been introduced sa well.
+  * journald => with the introduction of systemd, the journald log service has been introduced as well.
 Tightly integrated with systemd.
+Log management service that collects messages from the kernel, the early stages of the boot process ...
+It writes these messages to a structured journal of events that by, default, does not persist between reboots.

  **Logger** => enables users to write messages to rsyslog from the command line.